 There are also numerous natural remedies available on the market for women because it is such a common problem dating back to ancient times.
 These remedies include supplements that contain DHEA, Kava Kava, phytoestrogens found in Soybeans, dong quai, wild yams, red clover, and black cohosh.

-Supplement producers like Enhance My Pleasure are hard at work formulating and testing alternatives to the synthetic hormone therapies.
+Supplement producers are hard at work formulating and testing alternatives to synthetic hormone therapies.
 This is because synthetic hormone therapies are associated with increased risks of cancer and blood clots.
 Pharmaceutical companies are also engineering plant-based bio-identical hormone therapies for the same reason but at a much higher cost.

 Traditional hormone therapies such as estrogen and progesterone may be applied topically or taken in low doses orally.
 But these treatments are generally unavailable to anyone with a family history of hypertension, diabetes, heart disease, high cholesterol, or at risk of excessive clotting or bleeding.